 Numerous bulge-bracket and boutique investments banks in initial public offerings, debt offerings and follow-on offerings for:

 Daniel also regularly represents and advises issuers and underwriters on a variety of alternative offering types, including PIPEs, Confidentially Marketed Public Offerings (CMPOs), Registered Direct Offerings (RDOs), At-the-Market Offerings (ATMs), and special structures such as Special Purpose Acquisition Companies (SPACs) and Business Development Companies (BDCs).

 He is a co-author of Proskauer’s Annual U.S. IPO Study and has contributed articles to, among others, Lexis Practice Advisor (Top 10 Practice Tips: Emerging Growth Companies) and Global Legal Insights Initial Public Offerings 2018 Second Edition (Trends Shaping an Evolving IPO Market).

 Daniel is a member of the Securities Regulation Committee of the New York City Bar Association and has been included in The Legal 500 United States: Capital Markets: Equity Offerings: Advice to Issuers (2018).

-Daniel is an adjunct professor of law at the Benjamin N. Cardozo School of Law, teaching an upper-level Contract Drafting course and also assisting with professional skills development programs.
+Daniel is an adjunct professor of law at the Benjamin N. Cardozo School of Law, teaching an upper-level Contract Drafting course and assisting with professional skills development programs.
 He is also involved in a number of pro bono matters at the firm relating to voter rights protection and refugee assistance and is an active supporter of the Red Hook Initiative in Brooklyn.

-Prior to joining Proskauer, Daniel was an associate in the capital markets group of Fried, Frank, Harris, Shriver & Jacobson LLP.
+Prior to joining Proskauer, Daniel practiced law at Fried, Frank, Harris, Shriver & Jacobson LLP.